Epik123/IonForEveryone/README.md

 # IonForEveryone

-To clear the air before my deperture from this braindead community I will breifly explain what Ion-for-everybody was.
+To clear the air before my deperture from this braindead community I will briefly explain what Ion-for-everybody was.

 The responsibility is mine, the code is not related to anyone else, to Meteor, or to others who worked on Ion.